 Morné Oosthuizen is Deputy Director of the DPRU.
 His research interests include the generational economy (National Transfer Accounts), poverty, inequality, and labour markets.
-He has worked on issues of intergenerational transfers and the demographic dividend in several countries in Southern Africa and currently helps coordinate the multi-country research project, Counting Women’s Work, which aims to value time spent in unpaid services and incorporate it into estimates of production and consumption over the lifecourse.
+He has worked on issues of intergenerational transfers and the demographic dividend in several countries in Southern Africa and helped coordinate the multi-country research project, Counting Women’s Work, which aims to value time spent in unpaid services and incorporate it into estimates of production and consumption over the lifecourse.
 He holds a PhD in Economics from the University of Cape Town, focussing on intergenerational resource flows, demographic dividends, and unpaid care across the lifecycle in South Africa using the National Transfer Accounts methodology.

 - Oosthuizen, M., (2015).
 Bonus or Mirage?
 South Africa’s Demographic Dividend.
 Journal of the Economics of Ageing 5:14-22.
 April.
 DOI: 10.1016/j.jeoa.2014.08.007.

 - Lee, R., Mason, A., and Members of the NTA Network (including Oosthuizen, M.) (2014).
 Is low fertility really a problem?
 Population ageing, dependency and consumption.
 Science 346(6206):229–234.
 DOI: 10.1126/science.1250542.
 10 October 2014.

 - Oosthuizen, M., 2012.
 Low Pay in South Africa.
 International Labour Review 151(3): 173–192.
 September.

 - Bhorat, H., Naidoo, K., Oosthuizen, M. and Pillay, K., 2016.
 Demographic, employment, and

 wage trends in South Africa.
 In: H. Bhorat and F. Tarp (ed.s), Africa’s Lions: Growth Traps